Owners engineering support

 Design and product decisions have to be taken at an early stage in the development of a wave or tidal project.

 Design and product decisions have to be taken at an early stage in the development of a wave or tidal project.
 Since such decisions have long-term implications, they need to be sound and well informed.
-This is where the engineering support service GL Garrad Hassan provides for wave and tidal site owners is extremely useful.
+This is where the engineering support service DNV GL provides for wave and tidal site owners is extremely useful.
 The process for developing the outline design of a wave or tidal project is known as front-end engineering design (FEED).

 A wave and tidal site owner benefits from a FEED study in three ways: identification of the best possible design options; estimate of the capital and operational cost budget (to within 20%); and delivery of specifications for construction contracts.